Prag8855/aab/content/guides/german-health-insurance/for-students.md

 ### Self-employment

+If you are self-employed during your studies, you can keep your student health insurance.
+The price does not change; you still pay the student tariff.[^8]

-If you are self-employed, and your income is over €{{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}} per month, you are treated [like a self-employed person](/guides/german-health-insurance/for-freelancers).
-You can't get the student tariff and you can't get [free health insurance](/guides/german-health-insurance#free-health-insurance).
+**If you work more than 20 hours per week**, you are treated [like other self-employed people](/guides/german-health-insurance/for-freelancers), and your public health insurance costs a percentage of your income.
 If you are young and healthy, [private](/glossary/private%20Krankenversicherung) or [expat health insurance](/glossary/Expat%20health%20insurance) usually make more sense.[^5]

+**If your income is over €{{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}}** per month, you can't get [free health insurance](/guides/german-health-insurance#free-health-insurance).

 ## Insurance for a student visa